milliesaxe/milliesaxe/README.md

  - PLEASE __W2I__ , im usually offtab, or in the menu.
 My replies may be slow, or fast.
 It depends
  - __C+H FREELY ANYTIME !__ It doesnt matter if i have *Dni* or *Dniu*
  - __Do not copy__ my skins , or styles.
 I will find you
+ - Im usually __AFK__. i leave my computer on when i go to places sometimes , so be paitent.
+Replies will be veryvery late.
  - Find me ! ; Dawn Emerson , my oc's , Sienna Shaw , Any Feral Pride Cosplays , Amanda Young , Lynn Denlon , Anita Lesnicki
 <img width="1024" height="83" alt="divider" src="https://github.com/user-attachments/assets/5cd318cd-85c4-4778-9c41-2d7cb5672cfd" />